scmurdock/sparkpyclustertest/README.md

-Submitting a Spark application to the Spark cluster using the project workspace:
+# Submitting a Spark application to the Spark cluster using the project workspace in the Spark Data Streaming Udacity Course:

+## Open a terminal and type the following command:
-$SPARK_HOME/sbin/start-master.sh
+$ $SPARK_HOME/sbin/start-master.sh

 After you type this command, you will see something similar to the following output:

-starting org.apache.spark.deploy.master.Master, logging to /opt/spark-2.3.4-bin-hadoop2.7/logs/spark--org.apache.spark.deploy.master.Master-1-67e5ccbadadd.out

-To view the logs, you should cat the file mentioned in the output message.

-For example, if I received the sample message mentioned earlier, I would type

-$ cat opt/spark-2.3.4-bin-hadoop2.7/logs/spark--org.apache.spark.deploy.master.Master-1-67e5ccbadadd.out

-Look for a message similar to this: Starting Spark master at spark://67e5ccbadadd:7077
+Starting Spark master at spark://67e5ccbadadd:7077

-Clone the repository to the workspace by typing this command:
+## Clone the repository to the workspace by typing this command:

 $ git clone https://github.com/scmurdock/sparkpyclustertest.git

-Next submit the sparkpytest.py script to the cluster
+## Submit the sparkpytest.py script to the cluster:

 $ SPARK_HOME/bin/spark-submit /home/workspace/sparkpyclustertest/sparkpytest.py | tee /home/workspace/sparkpyclustertest/logs/sparkpytest.log